-Two Much (1975) This is probably the darkest of all the humorous crime novels.
-It's the surreal story of a joke greeting card author/piker Don Juan character (already so strange) gradually becoming more and more nefarious.
+Two Much (1975) The darkest of all the humorous crime novels tells of a tasteless greeting card author/Don Juan gradually becoming more and more nefarious.
 Westake told me he “never went for John Dickson Carr” but a chapter from Carr’s The Hollow Man is bodily placed inside Two Much.

 Dancing Aztecs (1976) One of Westlake’s most popular books is widely considered one of his most hilarious.
 Actually, this is a bit over the top for me; the patented Westlake “one step away from reality” touch is discarded and I miss the subtlety.